Why should you choose psychotherapy from Freedom Therapy?

 “The therapy I offer is confidential and non-judgemental.
 One size certainly does not fit all and being trained in a range of approaches means that I can be flexible.
 I regard each person as an individual and will work with you in a way that suits you best.”

 “To achieve results I find a combination of Person-Centred Counselling (PCC), Attachment Theory and Cognitive Behavioural Therapy (CBT) works well.
 I listen, I ask, I challenge and I support – all in a very sensitive manner, and sometimes with a little humour, where appropriate.”

-You are welcome to join Nicola for a free 30-minute initial consultation to discover whether she is the right therapist for you.
+You are welcome to join Nicola for a free 20-minute initial assessment to discover whether she is the right therapist for you.